 Nicotine dependence is considered a SUD and is the component of all tobacco products.
 Most commonly, nicotine is self-administered via cigarette smoking.
-Cigarette smoking is on the decline in the United States, but use of other tobacco products is not [101].
-In addition to a rise in use of smokeless tobacco, people across the United States (especially youth) are using e-cigarettes, cigars, cigarillos (small cigars), hookahs, kreteks, pipes, and bidis (or beedis) [102; 103].
-Unfortunately, each of these products is just as dangerous (if not more so) as use of cigarettes.
+Cigarette smoking is on the decline in the United States, but use of other tobacco products continues to increase annually.
+In addition to a rise in use of smokeless tobacco, people across the United States (especially youth) are using e-cigarettes (also referred to as e-cigs, vapes, e-hookahs, vape pens, and electronic nicotine delivery systems or ENDS), cigars, cigarillos (small cigars), hookahs, kreteks, pipes, and bidis (or beedis).
+Unfortunately, each of these products is just as dangerous (if not more so) as the use of cigarettes [101].

 The rise of e-cigarettes in the past decade has introduced new variables in the prevention and treatment of nicotine addiction.
-Originally marketed as a smoking cessation tool, e-cigarettes are electronic products that typically deliver nicotine in the form of an aerosol [104].
+Originally marketed as a smoking cessation tool, e-cigarettes are electronic products that typically deliver nicotine in the form of an aerosol [101].

-Cigarette smoke is a complex mixture of more than 7,000 components, including nicotine, aromatic hydrocarbons, sterols and oxygenated isoprenoid compounds, aldehydes, nitriles, cyclic ethers, and sulfur compounds [105; 106; 107].
+Cigarette smoke is a complex mixture of more than 7,000 components, including nicotine, aromatic hydrocarbons, sterols and oxygenated isoprenoid compounds, aldehydes, nitriles, cyclic ethers, and sulfur compounds.
 At least 70 of these components are known to cause cancer [107].

 Because nicotine can be absorbed through the oral mucosa, it does not have to be inhaled to enter the bloodstream [61].
 In fact, smokeless tobacco users absorb two to three times the amount of nicotine absorbed from smoking.
 Smokeless tobacco is defined as tobacco products that are sucked or chewed (not burned) and includes chewing tobacco, snuff, and dissolvables.
 An estimated 8.6% of rural adults use smokeless tobacco, compared with 6% of urban adults [108].
-Rates of smokeless tobacco use are greatest in states with large rural areas: Wyoming, West Virginia, Arkansas, and Montana [109].
+Rates of smokeless tobacco use are greatest in states with large rural areas; Wyoming, West Virginia, Mississippi, and Kentucky have the highest use of smokeless tobacco [2].
 Results of studies suggest that factors other than age, gender, poverty level, and region are driving urban-rural differences in tobacco use.
-In one study, the most likely reasons given for smokeless tobacco use were affordability, choice of flavors, ability to use in public places (as opposed to smoking), and safety to persons around the user (i.e., no secondhand smoke) [110].
-As noted, while there may be a perception that these products are safer than smoked tobacco, they contain nicotine, are highly addictive, and have been linked to oral, esophageal, and pancreatic cancers [111].
+In one study, the most likely reasons given for smokeless tobacco use were affordability, choice of flavors, ability to use in public places (as opposed to smoking), and safety to persons around the user (i.e., no secondhand smoke) [6].
+As noted, while there may be a perception that these products are safer than smoked tobacco, they contain nicotine, are highly addictive, and have been linked to oral, esophageal, and pancreatic cancers [10].

-Cigarettes deliver nicotine in a pulsatile manner, with plasma concentrations reaching their peak within 1.5 to 3 minutes of the commencement of smoking and gradually returning toward baseline within two to three hours [112].
+Cigarettes deliver nicotine in a pulsatile manner, with plasma concentrations reaching their peak within 1.5 to 3 minutes of the commencement of smoking and gradually returning toward baseline within two to three hours [11].
 Thus, nicotine levels rise and fall throughout the day with each cigarette smoked, declining to minimum amounts found in nonsmokers in the morning after the extended abstinence period of sleep.
 Such continuous flux in blood nicotine levels locks the user into an endless cycle of ups and downs and is thought to lead to the commonly held notion that smoking has a positive effect on mood.
 Considering smokers begin to experience withdrawal symptoms within hours of their last cigarette, and because these unpleasant effects are almost completely alleviated by smoking, this perception is hardly surprising.
-Daily repetition of this process links these perceived positive health benefits to the act of smoking in the smoker's mind and often results in the false identification of cigarettes as an effective form of self-medication [113].
+Daily repetition of this process links these perceived positive health benefits to the act of smoking in the smoker's mind and often results in the false identification of cigarettes as an effective form of self-medication [12].